khanhlee/khanhlee.github.io/_pages/about.md

 * August 07, 2025.
 Our paper [AI-Driven Multi-Modal Framework for Prognostic Modeling in Glioblastoma: Enhancing Clinical Decision Support](https://doi.org/10.1016/j.compmedimag.2025.102628) has been published in <i>Computerized Medical Imaging and Graphics</i>.
 * July 23, 2025.
 Our paper [Evaluating YOLO for dental caries diagnosis: a systematic review and meta-analysis](https://doi.org/10.1038/s41432-025-01180-1) has been published in <i>Evidence-Based Dentistry</i>.
 * July 05, 2025.
 Congratulations to <b>Dr. Le Nguyen Binh</b> on successfully completing his oral defense and becoming a PhD holder.
-* May 04, 2025.
-Our paper [Artificial intelligence in predicting EGFR mutations from whole slide images in lung Cancer: A systematic review and Meta-Analysis](https://doi.org/10.1016/j.lungcan.2025.108577) has been published in <i>Lung Cancer</i>.

 # Academic Services
 * <b>Editorial Services</b>